 On a rather late return from central London one night, my travel card wouldn’t work, and the bus driver let me have my ride home for free.
 On that very same bus trip, we met a rather inebriated but delightful man dressed in bright purple who worked at the world-famous musical production “Wicked”.
 He regaled us with several anecdotes, many of which we couldn’t quite make out.

 At Paddington Station, the 30p fee to use the washroom facilities was waived during the Christmas period.
 While strolling through Greenwich Village one morning, we spotted a family walking their dogs.
 One was wearing a large pair of red reindeer antlers.

-At the formal royal residence aptly named Queen’s House, one of the museum volunteers spent a good twenty minutes telling me some extraordinarily interesting pieces of information about the animatronic head of Queen Elizabeth I on display, her eyes trained on the well-known Armada portrait painted in 1588.
+At the former royal residence aptly named Queen’s House, one of the museum volunteers spent a good twenty minutes telling me some extraordinarily interesting pieces of information about the animatronic head of Queen Elizabeth I on display, her eyes trained on the well-known Armada portrait painted in 1588.
 It was fascinating.